 Reinsurance companies pay close attention to market conditions as they position their portfolio exposures to particular risks.
 Generally, premiums are affected by changes in policy counts and pricing, which fluctuate between hard and soft cycles.
 During hard-pricing cycles, prices rise as insurers try to build reserves and maximize underwriting profits.
 In contrast, soft cycles occur when prices fall, as reinsurers competitively price policies in an attempt to gain market share.
 The change between these two cycles depends highly on catastrophic activity and investment returns, as unusual spikes in claims and decreases in investment income curtail reserves and profitability.

-Factors in play included the ballooning number of catastrophic events during 2017 and 2018 and potential loss creep, which is identified as a prolonged period of loss evolution caused by situations such as claims litigation and delayed claims filings by third-party contractors that may impact profits.11
+Factors in play included the ballooning number of catastrophic events during 2017 and 2018 and potential loss creep, which is identified as a prolonged period of loss evolution caused by situations such as claims litigation and delayed claims filings by third-party contractors that may impact profits.
+11 As 2019 progresses, renewals may give an indication of the impact that loss creep has had on reinsurance pricing levels.
+12

 Furthermore, the rising cost of capital and diminishing return profiles from investments might limit earnings growth in the near term.